git-ogawa/usbcamGUI/README.md

 usbcamGUI
 =======

-usbcamGUI is simple GUI python scripts operating a usb camera for Debian-based distributions, providing the capture of image, set the cam properties interactively.
+usbcamGUI is simple GUI python scripts for Debian-based distributions, providing the capture of image from the USB camera, set the cam properties interactively.

 # Install